mbrochh/logseq-faiss-chatgpt/slidev/slides.md

 - Learn more from [Facebook's FAISS Github repo](https://github.com/facebookresearch/faiss)
 - We will create a FAISS index that has all our embedding vectors
 - We will turn our question into a vector as well
 - We will then use FAISS to find the most similar vectors

-- TODO: add image?

 ---